DerekGloudemans/LBT-Count/README.md

 - annotate_frame.py - cv2-based GUI for annotating camera fields of view
 - count_all.py - main file, runs lbt_count on all video sequences within an input directory

+## Requirements
+- Python 3 ( Python 3.6 or later is best)
+- CUDA 10 or later
+- Anaconda

 ## Instructions to run
 1. Clone this repository
 ```